wisnukurniawan/Compose-ToDo/doc/mobile-platform.md

 - Provide correct data
 - Designing domain data (data type, naming consistency)
 - READ and WRITE should not intertwined together
+- Main-safe safe from the main thread
+- Return stream
+- Immutable by default

 # UI EXPERT